-In general, a nuclear reactor is a device used to initiate and control a self-sustained nuclear chain reaction.
-Since nuclear reactors are used in nuclear power plants, research facilities or nuclear-propelled ships, their output is thermal energy or they can be used as a source of neutron radiation.
+Generally, a nuclear reactor is a device to initiate and control a self-sustained nuclear chain reaction.
+Since nuclear reactors are used in nuclear power plants, research facilities, or nuclear-propelled ships, their output is thermal energy, or they can be used as a source of neutron radiation.

 Classification of Nuclear Reactors

 From the physics point of view, the main differences among reactor types arise from differences in their neutron energy spectra.
-In fact, the basic classification of nuclear reactors is based upon the average energy of the neutrons which cause the bulk of the fissions in the reactor core.
-From this point of view nuclear reactors are divided into two categories:
+The basic classification of nuclear reactors is based upon the average energy of the neutrons, which cause the bulk of the fissions in the reactor core.
+From this point of view, nuclear reactors are divided into two categories:

 Types of Nuclear Reactors